paulfranceschi/index-page/README.md

 The current index page is located at the following address: https://www.okchakko.com/translate/index.html

 This index page gives free access to the translation from French to Corsican, a language threatened with extinction.
+This index page allows you to choose the source language and the destination language for the translation, then makes a call to the translation API.

 The current index page has several defects:
 - it is basic, rather crude in its design on a white background